Skip to content

 • Cytidine is a precursor to uridine, a nucleotide that enhances synaptic function.

-For these reasons, citicoline is naturally one of the best supplements for students.
+For these reasons, citicoline is naturally one of the best nootropics for students.

 Note: there’s an effective dose of citicoline as Cognizin® in each dose of Maximum Mind.

-Read more about citicoline on the Marco’s Grounds Deep Dive and about the benefits of citicoline for brain power here.
+Read more about citicoline on Marco’s Grounds Deep Dive and the benefits of citicoline for brain power here.

 N-Acetyl L-Tyrosine